Flank/flank-dashboard/docs/13_state_management_investigation.md

 #### Easy to learn

-Score: ⭐⭐
+Score: ⭐⭐⭐

-It could be not so easy to learn the BLoC library, especially if you are not familiar with redux and its approach to state management.
-But it has pretty understandable namings and good documentation.
+It's pretty intuitive and easy to understand with clear naming.

 #### State immutability